Coppernic/coppernic.github.io-old/os.md

 ### All devices

-You can download F-Droid from here: https://coppernic.fr/fdroid.apk Please install it on your device.
+You can download `F-Droid` from here: https://coppernic.fr/fdroid.apk Please install it on your device.

-You can install other application from F-Droid then.
+You can install other applications from `F-Droid` then.

 ### C-five